thedextazlab/DNNBase/README.md

-# DnnC Contra Theme
+# DNN Base
 ## Description

-A free open source responsive skin\theme for Dnn (DotNetNuke) using Bootstrap4.
+A free open source responsive skin\theme for Dnn (DotNetNuke) using Bootstrap 4.

-A demo of the theme/skin can be viewed by visiting [http://www.dnncontra.com](http://www.dnncontra.com "Official DnnContra site")

 ## Warning : Install on Dnn 08.00.00
 There is a small bug in this version of Dnn that will stop the menu showing.